tvogels/drjit/docs/what.rst

    for i in range(1000000):
        a[i] = i * (1.0 / 999999.0)

-Continuing the Python program simply appends more code to the loop body.
+However, this device program is still incomplete.
+Continuing execution in Python appends further instructions to the body of the parallel loop.
 The next line of the original program was

 .. code-block:: python